cloudfoundry-incubator/quarks-operator/docs/development.md

   The `types.go` file contains the definition of your resource.
 This is the file you care about.
 Make sure to run `make generate` _every time you make a change_.
 You can also check to see what changes would be done by running `make verify-gen-kube`.

   The `register.go` file contains some code that registers your new types.
-  This file looks almost the same for all API groups.
+  This file looks almost the same for all API resources.

   The `doc.go` (deep object copy) is required to make the `deepcopy` generator work.
   It's safe to copy this file from another controller.

-- in `bin/gen-kube`, add your group to the `GROUP_VERSIONS` variable (separated by a space `" "`):
+- in `bin/gen-kube`, add your resource to the `GROUP_VERSIONS` variable (separated by a space `" "`):

   ```bash
   # ...